thegodone/molds-branch/doc/README.txt

        Multiple setting of this "sum_charges" option is approvable, of course.
        If you want to calculate summation, same "sum_charges" option is available in CIS-directive.

-       "mpi" is an option to indeicate wheter the MPI is used or not in SCF module even if MolDS is carried on multiple processors with command "mpirun(or mpiexec)".
+       "mpi" is an option to indicate wheter the MPI is used or not in SCF module even if MolDS is carried on multiple processors with command "mpirun(or mpiexec)".
+       This "mpi" should be set as yes or no as.
+So to use this option, write "mpi yes" or "mpi no" in SCF-directive.
-       "mpi" should be set as "yes" or "no". if "mpi" is set to "no", SCF module does not use the MPI.
+       If "mpi" is set to "no", SCF module does not use the MPI.
-       This option can change the setting parallelization of SCF module only.
-Namely, this option cannot change the setting parallelization of 1st(2nd) gradients, CIS, etc.
+       This option can change the setting of parallelization for SCF module only.
+Namely, this option cannot change the setting of parallelization for 1st(2nd) gradients, CIS, etc.

        E.g.
          SCF